 “I know.”
 Meeting people was one thing, meeting Slughorn was another.
 Albus’s parents were never too anxious to hear from him either.

 “Not interrupting anything, am I?”

 Albus shook his head and she and Jordan struck up a conversation about their plans for the future.
-Not have thought much beyond starting Hogwarts, Albus lost interest.
+Not having thought much beyond starting Hogwarts, Albus lost interest.